Testing NSI suggested by the solar neutrino tension in T2HKK and DUNE: Three flavor neutrino oscillation framework with NSI

 \subsection{Solar neutrinos}

-In Refs.\,\cite{deHolanda:2010am,Gonzalez-Garcia:2013usa} it was pointed out that there is a tension between the two mass squared differences extracted from the KamLAND and solar neutrino experiments.
+In Refs.\,\cite{deHolanda:2010am,Gonzalez-Garcia:2013usa} it was pointed out that a tension occurs between the two mass squared differences extracted from the KamLAND and solar neutrino experiments.
 The mass squared difference $\Delta m^2_{21}$ ($=4.7\times10^{-5} {\rm eV}^2$) extracted from the solar neutrino data is $2\sigma$ smaller than that from the KamLAND data $\Delta m^2_{21}$ ($=7.5\times10^{-5} {\rm eV}^2$).
-The authors of Refs.\,\cite{Gonzalez-Garcia:2013usa} discussed the tension can be removed by introducing NSI in propagation.
+The authors of Refs.\,\cite{Gonzalez-Garcia:2013usa} indicated that the tension can be removed by introducing an NSI in propagation.

-To discuss the effect of NSI on solar neutrinos, we reduce the $3 \times 3$ Hamiltonian in the Dirac equation Eq.\,(\ref{eqn:sch}) to an effective $2 \times 2$ Hamiltonian to get the survival probability $P(\nu_e \rightarrow \nu_e)$ because solar neutrinos are approximately driven by one mass squared difference $\Delta m_{21}^2$\,\cite{Gonzalez-Garcia:2013usa}.
-The survival probability $P(\nu_e \rightarrow \nu_e)$ can be written as
+To discuss the effect of the NSI on the solar neutrinos, we reduce the $3 \times 3$ Hamiltonian in the Dirac equation, Eq.\,(\ref{eqn:sch}), to an effective $2 \times 2$ Hamiltonian to obtain the survival probability $P(\nu_e \rightarrow \nu_e)$ because solar neutrinos are approximately driven by one mass squared difference $\Delta m_{21}^2$\,\cite{Gonzalez-Garcia:2013usa}.
+The survival probability $P(\nu_e \rightarrow \nu_e)$ can be written as follows: